The highly-anticipated ‘Game of Thrones’ prequel, ‘House of the Dragon,’ dropped its first teaser on October 5. Get ready for lots of fire and blood.

 Adapted from author George R. R. Martin’s Fire & Blood, which explains the history of the Targaryen family, House of the Dragon is going to shed light on one of the most powerful families in the history of Westeros.
 And, yes, there will be dragons.
-HollywoodLife has the latest news that we know about House of the Dragon.
+Lots of them.
+HollywoodLife has the latest updates about House of the Dragon.

 HBO announced on April 26, 2021, that House of the Dragon was officially underway.
 A photo of the very first table read was shared on the official House of the Dragon Instagram page.
 “Fire will reign… The @HBO original series #HouseoftheDragon is officially in production… Coming to @HBOMax in 2022,” the caption read.
 The main cast members were socially distanced in a room as they read their first script.